Murder by Invitation: Plot

 Later, Eddie sees the bookshelf in the library open revealing a secret doorway and as Cassie comes out from one side, he walks in via the reverse side of the bookshelf, unseen by her, into a secret passage.
 Cassie asks Eddie to guard a small box with her valuables, offering him $10,000 to do so, and says she suspects her neighbor, Trowbridge Montrose, of being involved in the killings.
 The neighbor is supposedly in love with Cassie.

 Tom is the next stabbed whilst he is talking to Mary, Cassie's house servant, in the garden.
 However, the assailant is unknown as everyone present at the property appears to possess an alibi for the time of the attack.
 Cassie is determined to catch the killer and tells Bob of a plan she has, saying she will see to it that everyone is outside and then set the house on fire to see who tries to run in and save the money within from destruction.

 When the house is in flames, Mary suddenly panics and angrily confronts her employer, stating that she should have the money for working for her for several years and tolerating her imperiousness, saying she was entitled to inherit something, and hysterically admits committing the murders, implicating also her accomplice, Michael, the chauffeur, whom she has secretly married.
 She is arrested, and after a chase through the woods the chauffeur is also apprehended by Bob armed with a revolver.

-Trowbridge then proposes to Cassie; Eddie presents the box to Cassie and gets his money, but the twist in the tale is that it turns out to be old Confederate States of America currency, and quite worthless.
+Trowbridge then proposes to Cassie; Eddie presents the box to Cassie and gets his money, but the twist in the tale is that it turns out to be old Confederate States of America dollars, and quite worthless.
 Cassie then reveals that all of her 'fortune' is in the same currency, but Trowbridge announces that it is unimportant as he has enough for them both to live upon.
 The film ends with Bob also getting the girl in the form of Nora.